george-hm/impbot/README.md

 - run `get_token.js` to get your hackmud chat token
 - use `config_example.json` to setup your credentials and rename to `config.json`

+hackmud API:
+- edit `ads` within `sendAd` function to configure advertisements to send
+- edit `pos_channels` within `send` command to be able to send messages to more channels

 ## You need:
 - node
 - npm